Research on Leslie Nature Center Communicationt

 * Described the timeline overall;

-* Communicated with interviewee contact information
+* Communicated with interviewee contact information and recruitment details;

 * Asked for relevant documents;